Chart Color Schemes

 Sellicks Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Sellicks Beach has a low cultural diversity, with 78.0% of its population born in Australia and 88.5% being citizens.
-English is the primary language spoken at home by 95.5%.
-Christianity is the dominant religion, accounting for 31.1%.
+Sellicks Beach, as per the census conducted on 27 June 2016, showed low cultural diversity with 78.0% of its population born in Australia and 88.5% being citizens.
+English was spoken exclusively at home by 95.5%.
+Christianity was the predominant religion, accounting for 31.1%.

 Frequently Asked Questions - Diversity